AdobeDocs/campaign-classic.en/help/installation/using/mid-sourcing-server.md

   >
   >The default routing of technical deliveries is automatically replaced with email routing via Mid-sourcing.

-### Installing and configuring the mid-sourcing server {#installing-and-configuring-the-mid-sourcing-server}
+### Install and configuring the mid-sourcing server {#installing-and-configuring-the-mid-sourcing-server}

 From the client console, locate the **Email routing using mid-sourcing** mid-sourcing account (in the **/Administration/External accounts/** folder).
 Populate the **URL of server**, **account**, **password** and **Mirror page URL** settings with the information provided by the server provider hosting the mid-sourcing server.
 Test the connection.